 Speaking on Thursday at the Pentagon, Bush said state and local governments and his administration are "preparing for the worst."

 "This is a big storm, and it's really important for our citizens there on the Texas coast to follow the instructions of the local authorities," he said.

 Bush said military units have deployed troops to the area expected to be hit.

 "We have resources there to help the federal, state and local officials to respond swiftly and effectively," he said.

-McClellan said Bush's visit to Northern Command will give him a better grasp of federal preparations for the storm, which forecasters predict will strike between Houston, Texas, and the Louisiana state line.
+McClellan said Bush's visit to the Colorado Springs-based Northern Command will give him a better grasp of federal preparations for the storm, which forecasters predict will strike land between Houston and the Louisiana state line.